catalinpit/hashnode/ckrp07vgh00aszcs1a2xp8vyv.md

 Also, remember that contributing to open source is not only about writing code.
 You can contribute to open-source in other ways as well.

-> Are you ready to contribute?
-Start opening your first pull request for [the documentation](https://github.com/Hashnode/support)!
-Also, feel free to create a [Hashnode account](https://hashnode.com?source=OSSArt) and let us know about your progress!

 *Do you want to make Open-Source contributions to other projects?
 Learn [how to find Open Source projects to contribute](https://catalins.tech/find-open-source-projects-to-contribute-as-a-beginner).*